absmach/magistrala-docs/docs/dashboards/valuecard.md

 title: Value Card
 ---

 A **Value Card** provides a snapshot of real-time data by displaying the latest value from a message received via a connected channel.
-Unlike timeseries charts, Value Cards do not require a time interval, as they only show the most recent message from the selected data source.
+Unlike timeseries charts, value cards **do not** require a time interval, as they only show the most recent message from the selected data source.

 ### Create a Value Card

 To create a Value Card, ensure the dashboard is in **Edit Mode**.
 Click the `Add Widget` button, then select **Value Card** from the list of available widgets.
-This will open the Create Value Card dialog, where the data source and appearance of the card can be configured.
+This will open the **Create Value Card** dialog, where the data source and appearance of the card can be configured.

-### Configuring the Value Card
+#### Configuring the Value Card

 1. **Channel**: Select the channel from which the card will pull data.
 2. **Client**: Choose the connected device (client) associated with the channel.